munawwir/timeline/khulasa/yoyo-chapter-07.md

 <img src="https://user-images.githubusercontent.com/90349598/134721146-959faa8d-a8ac-47f3-ac06-577f68c42770.png"
      alt="madinah" height="20%"/>

-The acceptance of Islam by the Aws and Khazraj in Yathrib was a huge milestone — the tribes of Makkah and Taif had rejected the message Rasulullah ﷺ brought, and the Aws and Khazraj became the first tribes to accept.
+The acceptance of Islam by the Aws and Khazraj in Yathrib was a huge milestone — the tribes of Makkah and Ta'if had rejected the message Rasulullah ﷺ brought, and the Aws and Khazraj became the first tribes to accept.

 1. The people of Aws and Khazraj were more soft-hearted than their counterparts elsewhere in Arabia